cscart/docs/developer_guide/addons/marketplace/git_delivery.rst

 We recommend developing add-ons in Git repositories—this facilitates collaboration and testing.
 There are :doc:`instructions on organizing your Git workflow <../tutorials/organizing_git_workflow>`, that can make add-on development more convenient for you.

-Since the Marketplace allows you to :doc:`distribute add-on upgrades <addon_upgrade>`, there is one more reason to use Git—you can deliver add-on releases from GitHub to the Marketplace automatically.
+There is one more reason to use Git—you can deliver add-on releases from GitHub to the Marketplace automatically.
 This article shows how to do that.

 ========================================
 Connecting Repository to the Marketplace